grahamcarman/docs/astro/develop-project.md

 1. If you aren't already using it, specify the `base` distribution of your Astro Runtime version in your Dockerfile.
 The base image tag is formatted as `quay.io/astronomer/astro-runtime:<version>-base`.

 2. Include the following code in your Astro project `dockerfile`.
-This entry adds the CA to the trust store and needs to be executed before installing Python packages.
+This entry adds the CA to the trust store and needs to be executed before any other build-time arguments.

     ```docker
     FROM stage1 AS stage2